layilin/SP23-33852/_texts/full-text.md

 - Deep, moral truths convey;[^f118n1] while every beam [570]
 - Flings on them transient tints, which vary when
 - They wave their purple plumes; yet musical
-- The love-lorn cooing of the mountain-dove,[^f118n2]
+- The love-lorn cooing of the mountain-dove,
 - That woos to pleasing thoughtfulness the soul;
 - But chief the breeze, that murmurs through yon canes, [575]
 - Enchants the ear with tunable delight.

 - WHILE such fair scenes adorn these blissful isles;
-- Why will their sons, ungrateful, roam abroad?[^f118n3]
+- Why will their sons, ungrateful, roam abroad?[^f118n2]
 - Why spend their opulence in other climes?

 - SAY, is pre-eminence your partial aim?—— [580]